akkadotnet/akka.net/docs/articles/concepts/location-transparency.md

 ---

 # Location Transparency
 The previous section describes how actor paths are used to enable location transparency.
-This special feature deserves some extra explanation, because the related term “transparent remoting” was used quite differently in the context of programming languages, platforms and technologies.
+This special feature deserves some extra explanation, because the related term "transparent remoting" was used quite differently in the context of programming languages, platforms and technologies.

 ## Distributed by Default
 Everything in Akka.NET is designed to work in a distributed setting: all interactions of actors use purely message passing and everything is asynchronous.
 This effort has been undertaken to ensure that all functions are available equally when running within a single CLR or on a cluster of hundreds of machines.
 The key for enabling this is to go from remote to local by way of optimization instead of trying to go from local to remote by way of generalization.